 Point a camera at a space and move around it.
 A phone is enough.
 No rig, no markers, no booth.
 This is where we lead, because this is the part that has to be honest before anything else is interesting.

-Your AI assistant connects over the same six-tool MCP contract the engine already exposes.
+Your AI assistant connects over the same MCP contract the engine already exposes — 17 native tools (5 read-only + 12 mutation) plus universal api_call/api_search passthrough.
 It can see the scene, measure distances, simulate changes, and act — within permissions you set, every call audited.
+MCP is on every tier — it is not paywalled.

-Honest framing: the hero use case is shipping toward early access now.
+Honest framing: the hero use case is in early access now.
 The others are where this goes — labeled so you know what is real today versus what is on the roadmap.
+Pro Beta is free during early access ($14.99/mo is the stated GA intent, not a live charge today).

 Scan a room.
 Then ask your assistant questions about the actual space in front of you — "will this couch fit along that wall," "how far is the window from the desk."
 It answers against the measured scene, not a guess.